-Whole grains and cereal fibre reduce the risk of developing Liver Cancer, finds a new study.
+Whole grains and cereal fiber reduce risk of Liver Cancer: JAMA

 Regular intake of whole grains, cereal fibre, and bran could be linked to a reduced risk of developing hepatocellular carcinoma, pointed out a study published in JAMA Oncology.

 Fiber is a crucial part of our daily meal.
 It is taken in the form of breakfast cereal, as a salad in lunch and can even be taken in form of snacks.
 Dietary fibers are the part of the plant that is not digested nor absorbed by our body.
 Despite that fiber in, soluble and insoluble form plays several important roles.
 We already know that both soluble and insoluble fiber can help us with weight control.
 Soluble fiber which dissolves in water can help slow digestion, lower cholesterol and regulate blood glucose levels.
 A large body of literature suggests that eating a variety of foods containing high fiber has a protective effect against colon cancer.
 Evidence also indicates that a high fiber-containing diet may be protective against breast, ovary, endometrial, and gastrointestinal cancer.

 To ascertain the association between high intake of dietary fiber and whole grains with lowering of developing hepatocellular carcinoma (HCC), Wanshui Yang et.al conducted two cohort studies of 125 455 participants in the United States.
 The study included 141 patients with HCC, with an average follow-up of 24.2 years.
 The authors noticed that increased intake of whole grains, bran, and cereal were associated with a reduced risk of HCC.
 However, the fiber present in fruits and vegetable was found to be associated with a nonsignificantly lower risk of HCC.